KetanThakare/employee-attrition-predictor/README.md

 # Installation
 [(Back to top)](#table-of-contents)

-To use this project, first clone the repo on your device using the command below:
+To use this project, first clone the repo on your device by pasting the commands below:

 ```git init```